dataiku/dss-plugin-ml-assisted-labeling/README.md

 ![](resource/img-doc/webapp-settings.png)

 `Images to label` - managed folder containing unlabeled images.

 `Categories` - set of labels to be assigned to images.

 `Labeling status and metadata` - dataset name for the labeling metadata.

 `Labels dataset` - dataset to save the labels into.

 `Label column name` - column name under which the manual labels will be stored.

-  `Queries` (optional) -dataset containing the unlabelled data with an associated uncertainty score.
+`Queries` (optional) - dataset containing the unlabeled data with an associated uncertainty score.

 Note that the latter `queries` dataset is optional as labeling can always be done without Active Learning.
 In this case the user will be offered to label samples in a random order.

-Once the settings are set, it's important to allow the webapp access to the corresponding dataset:
+Once the settings are set, it's important to allow the webapp access to the corresponding datasets:
 ![](resource/img-doc/webapp-security.png)

 After the webapp is started, the annotation process can start.